 Spirituality is the belief in intuition and forming a deeper connection with yourself.
 In contrast, religion follows a dedicated set of rules or ideologies.

-When you’re spiritual, you don’t have the pressure of being good or devoted to your God.
-Spirituality sets you free from the fear of any punishment or repercussions if you break any rule.
+When you’re spiritual, you don’t have the pressure to be good or devoted to your God.
+Spirituality sets you free from the fear of punishment or repercussions if you break any rule.

 In simple words, spirituality is formless, whereas religion is organized.
 Religion has a proper structure of morality, doctrines, rules, and even specific dress codes.